gpoor-github/parse-cdd-docs-to-table/readme.md

 3. Run the following shell script to update grep for annotations and run the python script to generate a table that maps requirements to cts test by finding annotations and building the tests.
 A table in the output directory: ..\output\annotations_mappings.tsv
    - Run the shell script in the parent directory
    - ./do_annotations_mapping.sh
-   - When prompted enter the CTS source directory.
+   - When prompted hit enter if the default CTS source directory is correct, otherwise type it in.